What is Constant Structure?

-The jazz performer, or arranger who writes an arrangement to a jazz standard, oftentimes use constant structure to make part of a jazz melody stand out.
+The jazz performer, or arranger who writes an arrangement to a jazz standard, oftentimes uses constant structure to make part of a jazz melody stand out.

 The gliding, parallel nature of the chord motion, makes that part of the melody where you use constant structure, more “noticeable”.

-It makes the melody stand out because the sudden parallel chord motions draws the attention.
+It makes the melody stand out because the sudden parallel chord motions draw attention.

 Constant Structure In Songwriting.